klauspost/compress/s2/README.md

 ## 3 Byte Offsets

-If the first bytes of a block is `0x80, 0x00, 0x00` (copy, 2 byte offset = 0), this indicates that all [Copy with 4-byte offset (11)](https://github.com/google/snappy/blob/main/format_description.txt#L106) are all 3 bytes instead for the remainder of the block.
+If the first bytes of a block is `0x80, 0x00, 0x00` (copy, 2 byte offset = 0), this indicates that all [Copy with 4-byte offset (11)](https://github.com/google/snappy/blob/main/format_description.txt#L106) are all 3 bytes instead for the remainder of the block and literal value 63 is now a repeat code.

 There can be no literals before this tag and no repeats before a match as specified above.
 This will only trigger on this exact tag.